-The anadromous migrations of the species are very similar in all inhabited basins.
-According to the time of the migration, there is a distinction between a spring race and a winter race (Shubina et al., 1989).
-The spring race usually begins the spawning run into the rivers in early spring, in the mid or late summer the run reaches a peak and finally ceases in late autumn.
+The anadromous migrations of the species in the Caspian and Black Sea basins are very similar.
+According to the time of the migration, there is a distinction between a spring race and a winter race (Vlasenko et al., 1989).
+The spring race begins the spawning run into the rivers in early spring, in the mid or late summer the run reaches a peak and finally ceases in late autumn.
 The so-called winter race generally does not spawn the same year they enter the river.
 These fish hibernate in the rivers and reproduce the following year.

 The juvenile sturgeons migrate downstream the rivers to feeding grounds in the sea.
-In the Caspian Sea the main feeding grounds are located in the northern part.
+In the Caspian Sea, the main feeding grounds are located in the northern part, whereas for the Sea of Azov and Black Sea basin the main feeding grounds are not sufficiently described.